Blueberry Sour Cream Muffins

-These sour cream blueberry muffins are lighter than many muffins, more like cake.
-Super delicious, especially since you don’t have to wait until blueberry season to bake these!
+This blueberry muffin recipe produces muffins that are lighter than you’d expect, more like cake.
+Super delicious, especially since you don’t have to wait until the blueberry season to bake these!

 - Sour cream adds moisture and tenderness.
 The lactic acid helps soften the proteins in the flour by breaking some of the gluten bonds.

 - Using frozen blueberries is a wonderful way to minimize bleeding of purple juices into the muffin batter, but you must work quickly!

 - Coating the blueberries with flour helps keep them suspended in the batter.
 Otherwise, they could all sink to the bottom.

 - Do not over mix once the flour mixture is added as this will cause tunnels due to over activating the leaveners.

 - All ovens bake differently (my new oven is giving me headaches as everything takes longer to bake), so use the times listed as a guide, not as law.

 - Test your muffins with a toothpick inserted into the middle of a couple muffins near the end of the baking time.
 It should come out clean or with a few moist crumbs, not wet with batter.